 The Executive Compensation Committee believes that equity incentive grants are vital to our Company and our shareholders, as they play an important role in our ability to attract and retain key management, align a significant percentage of our executives' compensation to her or his performance, as well as ours, and generate in our executives a strategic long-term interest in our performance.
-As discussed below, the Amended Plan will make an additional 2,648,000 shares available for grant under the 2010 Equity Incentive Plan.
-In addition, the Amended Plan will make certain additional modifications to the 2010 Equity Incentive Plan to incorporate best practices in plan administration and further protect the interest of our shareholders.
-The key revisions to the 2010 Equity Incentive Plan incorporated in the Amended Plan include:
+As we acquire companies, we also believe providing equity incentives to employees of those acquired companies enhances and supports our strategic objectives.
+As discussed below, the Amended Plan will make an additional 900,000 shares available for grant under the Plan.
+No other changes to the Plan are proposed.